tombulled/pelco/BOSCH-MIC-550.md

 Camera appears to have a maximum zoom position of ~0x8540

 ## Query
-Camera does not appear to respond to the `QUERY` command
+Camera does not appear to respond to the `QUERY` command.

 ## Query Device Type
-Camera does not appear to respond to the `QUERY_DEVICE_TYPE` command
+Camera does not appear to respond to the `QUERY_DEVICE_TYPE` command.
+This command was likely introduced in a later version of Pelco-D.

 ## Query Diagnostic Information
-Camera does not appear to respond to the `QUERY_DIAGNOSTIC_INFORMATION` command
+Camera does not appear to respond to the `QUERY_DIAGNOSTIC_INFORMATION` command.
+This command was likely introduced in a later version of Pelco-D.

+## Version Information
+Camera does not appear to respond to the `VERSION_INFORMATION` command.
+This command was likely introduced in a later version of Pelco-D.